dcm4che/dcm4chee-arc-hl7cs/source/orm/outbound.rst

    >Universal Entity ID, "(0040, 0032)", Filler Order #, 00217.3, ORC:3.3
    >Universal Entity ID Type, "(0040, 0033)", Filler Order #, 00217.4, ORC:3.4

-.. [#Note1] If the Procedure Status Update is triggered by MPPS, and the MPPS was received with status DISCONTINUED, then the value set is DC.
+.. [#Note1] If the Procedure Status Update is triggered by MPPS, and the MPPS was received with status DISCONTINUED or IN_PROGRESS, then the value set is DC or IP respectively.
 If the Procedure Status Update is triggered by MPPS, and the MPPS was received with status COMPLETED or if the Procedure Status Update is triggered by a Study then the value set is CM.

 .. [#Note2] If the Procedure Status Update is triggered by MPPS, this value is populated from the `Performed Procedure Step Start Date and Time` of MPPS attributes.
 Alternatively, if the Procedure Status Update is